Fernando Sena: The Teacher

 After graduating, Sena volunteered to teach the CMLI art classes for almost a decade.
 As the number of his students grew, their parents suggested to him that he conduct classes of his own.
 Sena now conducts free workshops in underprivileged areas such as Tondo, Sapang Palay, Carmona in Cavite, San Bartolome in Malabon, Antipolo, Taytay, and as far away as Tabaco, Albay.
 He also teaches free workshops to the sick, such as cancer and leukemia patients, to prisoners in jail, and children in orphanages.

 To this day, organizations invite him to conduct art classes.
 Sena offers art workshops during the summer at the Philippine Heart Center, U.P.
 Vargas Museum, and at his own home among other places.
 Among his former students are Fidel Sarmiento, the incumbent president of the Art Association of the Philippines, whom he taught in 1975 in the CMLI art workshops, and Ronald Ventura whom Sena taught in Malabon.
 He has also taught in University of the East College of Fine Arts and the University of the Philippines College of Fine Arts.

 The Artist

 Fernando Sena divides his time between his two passions, painting and teaching.
 In 1973, Sena held his first one-man show at the Little Gallery at the Tesoro Building in Makati.
 Other solo shows followed at the Sining Kamalig, Gallery One, the National Library, the City Gallery, the Manila Hotel, the SM Megamall, and the Shangri-La Galleria.
 He participated in group shows at the Cultural Center of the Philippines, the Hotel Intercontinental Manila, and the SM Megamall.
 Sena also sent his paintings to exhibitions in Germany, Belgium, and China.

-As an artist, he is a versatile painter.
-He is adept in using different mediums and is able to shift from one style to another, from being a cubist-pointillist to realist-impressionist.
-Sena is recognized for his exquisite still lifes such as his trademark pandesal and toys but also tackles a whole range of subjects, such as landscapes, portraits, religious icons, and everyday people.
+Sena works in different mediums and is influenced by different styles such as cubism, pointillism, realism, and impressionism.
+Sena is recognized for his still lifes of pandesal and toys but also tackles a whole range of subjects, such as landscapes, portraits, religious icons, and everyday people.